hogbergmarkus/snaps/README.md

   be added to multiple albums, but simply moving a post to another album, or remove it, is not featured yet.

   This is definitely a feature that I would add in the future.

+## React Components

+### Reusable Components

+- **DropdownInfo**: A component that expands when clicked to reveal a longer message.

+  Useful for hiding longer texts that would clutter the UI.

+- **SuccessToastNotification**: A notification used throughout the application to display

+  successful user actions.

+- **ErrorToastNotification**: A notification used to display certain errors to the user,

+  signaling an action they took has failed.

+- **Avatar**: A component used to display the users profile image in any place wanted.

+- **ImageAsset**: Used to display post images, and the profile image in the users profile.

+- **OwnerDropdown**: A dropdown menu used to give the owner of an item options for further actions.

+- **NavBar**: Navigation bar used everywhere in the application.

+### Contexts

+- **CurrentUserContext**: Helps manage the current user state throughout the application.

+### Hooks

+- **useToggleNavBar**: A hook used to control the state of the navbar and offcanvas menu.

+### API

+- **axiosDefaults**: Default settings for easier use when calling out to my API using Axios.

+  It configures a base URL and specifies the content type.

+  It also enables sending cookies cross-site.

+### Pages

+#### Albums

+The albums page was written into five different components.

+- **AlbumCard**: Displays the album itself.

+- **AlbumCreateForm**: The form input to create albums.

+- **AlbumEditForm**: Displayed when user chooses to edit an album.

+- **Albums**: The above components come together in Albums.

+- **AlbumDetail**: When a specific album is clicked, the detail view shows the posts inside the album.

+#### Auth

+- **SignUpForm**: Handles the registration of new users.

+- **SignInForm**: Handles the sign in process.

+#### Comments

+Comments were split up into three different components.

+- **CommentCreateForm**: Concerned with adding comments.

+- **Comment**: The actual content of a comment.

+- **CommentEditForm**: Form for handling editing a comment.

+#### Posts

+Posts were split into 5 different components.

+- **PostCreateForm**: Handles creation of posts.

+- **Post**: The actual post itself.

+- **PostEditForm**: Form for editing a post.

+- **PostDetail**: Shows the post itself, form input for adding it to an album, and comments.

+- **PostsFeed**: Used anywhere a feed of posts is needed, for example Home and Liked Posts.

+#### Profiles

+Profiles was split into three components.

+- **Profile**: Holds the profile information such as image, bio, and owner edit option.

+- **ProfilePage**: Displays the profile information along with a feed of the profile owners posts.

+- **ProfileEditForm**: A form for editing profile information.